apache/druid/docs/do-not-merge.md

 ### Made Coordinator more resilient to leadership changes

+PART OF SMART SEGMENT LOADING

 The Coordinator is more resilient to leadership changes now and does not get stuck even if re-election happens while a Coordinator run is in progress.

 [14385](https://github.com/apache/druid/pull/14385)

 ### Improved segment balancing strategy

+PART OF SMART SEGMENT LOADING

 The `cost` balancer strategy performs much better now and is capable of moving more segments in a single Coordinator run.
 These improvements were made by borrowing ideas from the `cachingCost` strategy.